okx/okexchain-docs/oktc-solutions/oktc-vrf/Direct-Funding-Method/Get-a-Random-Number/Get-a-Random-Number.md

-# Get a Random Number
+# Get a random number

 This guide explains how to get random values using a simple contract to request and receive random values from OKTC VRF  without managing a subscription.